programmeruser2/ctf-solutions/sekaictf/2023/Network_Tools.md

 However, there's no `win` function, and it probably isn't realistic to piggyback off an existing Rust function due to how complicated they are.
 So the most realistic option here is to just do a standard ROP to a syscall, and get a shell with that.

+Another possible problem is the PIE restrictions on the binary, but since we have a leak of a BSS address, we can use that to calculate the PIE base and bypass the restrictions.

 If we run `ROPgadget --binary nettools`, we can indeed find a lot of gadgets (in fact, there are 25780 in total).
 We need to control `rax`, `rdi`, `rsi`, and `rdx`.
 Let's see how many pop gadgets we can find: